An information security management system (ISMS) is a set of policies concerned with information security management or IT related risks.

 In computer security, vulnerability is a weakness which allows an attacker to reduce a system's information assurance.

 Vulnerability is the intersection of three elements: a system susceptibility or flaw, attacker access to the flaw, and attacker capability to exploit the flaw.
 To exploit a vulnerability, an attacker must have at least one applicable tool or technique that can connect to a system weakness.
-In this frame, vulnerability is also known as the
+In this frame, vulnerability is also known as the attack surface.

 A security risk may be classified as vulnerability.
 The usage of vulnerability with the same meaning of risk can lead to confusion.
 The risk is tied to the potential of a significant loss.
 Then there are vulnerabilities without risk: for example when the affected asset has no value.
 A vulnerability with one or more known instances of working and fully implemented attacks is classified as an exploitable vulnerability — a vulnerability for which an exploit exists.
 The window of vulnerability is the time from when the security hole was introduced or manifested in deployed software, to when access was removed, a security fix was available/deployed, or the attacker was disabled.